FlxwDNS/PythiaSQL/README.md

 Before getting started, make sure you have the following:
 - Java Development Kit (JDK) installed on your system.
 - A MySQL database server running with the necessary credentials (host, port, database name, username, and password).
+- A Maven or Gradle Projekt with configuration.
+- The PythiaSQL Library imported from https://jitpack.io/#FlxwDNS/PythiaSQL/4419f6bc18

 ## Enabling the Database Connection
 To enable the database connection, you need to call the `enable` method from the `PythiaSQL` class.
 This method takes the following parameters: